CongducPham/LowCostLoRaGw/README.md

 When booting from the provided SD card image
 ============================================

 **Important notice**: the LoRa gateway program starts automatically when the Raspberry is powered on.

+You can try your gateway right away now by building your end-device and jump directly to this [section](https://github.com/CongducPham/LowCostLoRaGw#connect-a-radio-module-to-your-end-device).

+If you want to connect (`ssh`) to the gateway and perform update procedure, read the rest of the section.

 Connect to your new gateway
 ---------------------------